optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

 - It is good that synergies between `criterion` and `derivative` can be exploited.
-- The three arguments (`criterion`, `derivative`, `criterion_and_derivative`) make sure that every algorithm can run efficiently when looping over algorithms and keeping everything else equal.
+- There are three arguments (`criterion`, `derivative`, `criterion_and_derivative`).
+  This makes sure that every algorithm can run efficiently when looping over algorithms and keeping everything else equal.
 With SciPy's approach of setting `jac=True` if one wants to use a joint criterion and derivative function, a gradient free optimizer would have no chance of evaluating just the criterion.
-- We want to support scalar, least-squares and likelihood problems in one interface.
+- Scalar, least-squares and likelihood problems are supported in one interface.

 **Problems**